Table of Contents

 In our part of the world, you will mostly encounter bacterial and viral causes of CNS infections.
 Parasitic causes are very rare due to high hygiene standards.
 Another reason to differentiate the pathogen classes is the therapeutic approach.

-Concerning diagnostics, lumbar puncture with following cerebrospinal fluid (CSF) examination is the gold standard.
+The gold standard for diagnosis of meningitis is a lumbar puncture with cerebrospinal fluid (CSF) examination for certain parameters as shown.
 The following aspects are examined in the fluid:

 Overview of typical cerebrospinal fluid findings at CNS infections